michalprzybyla/hedera-cli/docs/architecture.md

 ### 1. Credential Management

-- Credentials are stored securely in state
+- Credentials are stored securely in state using namespaced storage
-- Environment variable fallback for CI/CD
+- Operator credentials are managed per-network through the Network Service
+- Keys are stored in the KMS (Key Management Service) with encrypted storage
 - No hardcoded credentials in code

 ### 2. Plugin Isolation